Since: 0.18.0

 --exclude='data/transcode/*' \

-- Troubleshooting — general recovery help if restore has unexpected issues
+- Troubleshooting โ general recovery help if restore has unexpected issues, including reading server logs in

-- Server Connectivity — verify your server is correctly configured after restore
+.logs/ - Reverse proxy โ verify your server is correctly exposed after restore